VENICE GUIDE...

 If you’re in a place where the crowd is local, the bar is probably worth staying at.

-If it’s all tourists, it’s probably just a show. - Don’t go to a wine shop and ask for a spritz or a beer.
+2. Don’t go to a wine shop and ask for a spritz or a beer.

 Some places are wine shops, not bars.